How do the Rapid Prime Method and Standard Method of Producing Mouse Monoclonals Compare?

 We essentially use the same method that was invented by Cesar Milstein and Georges J. F. Köhler in 1975 with a few variations.
 We use SP2/0 murine myeloma for making mouse hybridomas and P3X63Ag8 murine myeloma for making rat hybridomas.
 HAT (hypoxanthine–aminopterin–thymidine) selection is used to generate the hybridomas with a Single-Step cloning method.

-IPA uses a proprietary semi-solid HAT selective media to grow mouse and rat hybridomas post fusion.
+ImmunoPrecise uses a proprietary semi-solid HAT selective media to grow mouse and rat hybridomas post-fusion.
 This special media allows for the support of single cell colonies immediately post-fusion and hybridomas are essentially monoclonal from the start.
 No serial dilution (limiting dilution) cloning is required.
 All hybridomas that grow from the fusion are able to be tested for specific antibody within 15 days post-fusion.
-This quick detection of antibody specific clones allows for immediate subcloning and cryopreservation of valuable cultures.
+This quick detection of antibody-specific clones allows for immediate subcloning and cryopreservation of valuable cultures.

 Our standard method for screening hybridomas is indirect ELISA on antigen probing for IgG and IgM antibody.
 Indirect ELISA allows for identification of all antibodies that bind to antigen.
 Further testing of the identified positive clones is required to determine their specificity, isotype and antibody secretion levels.

-Yes, IPA can test antibodies by W. blot, dot blot, BIAcore, FACS and specialized custom ELISAs (competitive, inhibition, sandwich).
+Yes, ImmunoPrecise can test antibodies by W. blot, dot blot, FACS and specialized custom ELISAs (competitive, inhibition, sandwich).
 Please contact us to discuss your exact testing needs.

 Yes, hybridomas are unnatural cell lines that would never be found in nature.
 Hybridoma stability issues include mutations and chromosome losses which have potential effects on the yield and quality of the antibody product.
 Mouse hybridomas can be unstable in the early stages after fusion but subcloning generally produces stable clones.The creation of a successful monoclonal antibody requires the production of a stable hybridoma cell line that continues to secrete the antibody of interest.
 Many of the factors surrounding the success of a project are controllable, such as the timing of injections, sterility of cell culture and proficiency of workers.
 However even when all is done correctly cell lines can be lost with the leading cause due to immunoglobulin chain loss.